Scalingo/documentation/_posts/platform/app/2000-01-01-child-apps.md

 * Notifications settings

-This feature can be very interesting to implement your own [Review Apps]({% post_url platform/app/2000-01-01-review-apps %}) for codes that are not hosted on GitHub.
+This feature can be very interesting to implement your own [Review Apps]({% post_url platform/app/2000-01-01-review-apps %}) for codes that are not hosted on unsupported SCM tools.

 ## Deployment of a child app